learn-co-curriculum/dsc-dictionaries-lab/README.md

-Ok, so the list of countries associated with each city has been assigned to the variable `cities`.
-Now we will work with reading and manipulating this list of cities.
+Now we will work with reading and manipulating this list of dictionaries, `cities`.

 ### Working with our list of cities